cnaak/blindex.typ/README.md

 # Blindex: Index-making of Biblical literature citations in Typst

-`blindex` is a `typst` package specifically designed for the generation of indices of Biblical literature citations in documents.
+Blindex (`blindex:0.1.0`) is a Typst package specifically designed for the generation of indices of Biblical literature citations in documents.
+Target audience includes theologians and authors of documents that frequently cite biblical literature.

 ## Index Sorting Options